specificlanguages/cascading-merge/README.md

 If `token` is provided, it is used for repository operations.
 Otherwise, the repository token (`github.token`) is used.
-Any actions or API requests performed with the repository token do not trigger workflows, so, for example, PRs created by this action will not have PR checks triggered for them.
+Any actions or API requests performed with the repository token do not trigger workflows, so, for example, PRs created by this action using the default token will not have PR checks triggered for them.

 Therefore, if you rely on GitHub Workflows for your PR checks, be sure to provide a custom token.
-A fine-grained token can be used, the required permissions are read/write access to code (repository content) and pull requests.
+A fine-grained token can be used, the required permissions are read/write access to code (repository content) and read/write access to pull requests.